 If it’s not a friend or relative, I would be very cautious with DJs like this (see my 8 tips for hiring a DJ).
 This scenario is handled on a case by case basis.
 I’ll usually want to qualify the other DJ and ask for details of what is actually being provided with that lower price and the background of the DJ himself.

 Do you use a contract?

 Yes, absolutely!
-It’s a simple 2-page document that protects both you and me.
+It’s a super simple and convenient digital contract.

-Do you require a deposit and what are your payment terms?
+Do you require a retainer fee and what are your payment terms?

 Do you take last minute bookings?

 Absolutely!
 If your last minute event is open in my booking calendar, you can absolutely book me.
 I’ve booked weddings as late as 1 week prior!